 Best pregnancy-safe shampoo for fine hair

 Like the perfect white tee of shampoos, this formula goes back to the basics for a stripped down formula that simply gets the job (cleansing your hair really well) done.
-No sulfates, no silicones, no PEGs, no fragrance, and it has the “Seal of Acceptance” by the National Eczema Association so it shouldn’t cause skin irritations either. *chef’s kiss*
+No sulfates, no silicones, no PEGs, no fragrance, and it has the “Seal of Acceptance” by the National Eczema Association so it shouldn’t cause skin irritations either.
+It contains moisturizing ingredients like aloe vera leaf juice, hyaluronic acid, and vitamins B3 and B5, which leave hair pampered.
+Plus, reviewers swear that it makes their hair fuller!

 Best pregnancy-safe shampoo for eczema-prone skin